wenzhiTeo/tools/README.md

-# Welcome to your Expo app 👋
+# Welcome to tools 👋

 This is an [Expo](https://expo.dev) project created with [`create-expo-app`](https://www.npmjs.com/package/create-expo-app).

+This project is including my common used tools (some of them only available in desktop ver)
+- CURL replacement tool
+- Json formatter and extract tool

 ## Get started